Poecilia vandepolli: Fishkeeping

+Van de Poll's mollies are easy to keep in an aquarium.

-The ability to intensify its orange coloration after a high-carotenoid diet and the existence of highly-blotched specimens might qualify P. vandepolli for ornamental fish trade.
+Males' ability to intensify their orange coloration after a high-carotenoid diet and the existence of highly blotched specimens might qualify P. vandepolli for ornamental fish trade.
 The species is easy to care for in a home aquarium and will breed readily.
 It demands plenty of space on account of its activity as well as warm water.
-A 20 USgal aquarium may house about 10 individuals.
+A 20 USgal aquarium is sufficient for about 10 individuals.